LLNL/H5Z-ZFP/README.md

 floating point data.
 It can be applied to  HDF5 datasets of more than 3 dimensions as  long as no more than 3  dimensions of the chunking are of size greater than 1.

+This code has been  tested with gcc, clang,  xlc and icc current versions as of October, 2016.